CodetrixStudio/CapacitorGoogleAuth/README.md

 ## Contributions
 PRs are welcome and much appreciated that keeps this plugin up to date with Capacitor and official Google Auth platform library feature parity.

 Try to follow good code practices.
+You can even help keeping the included demo updated.

 PRs for features that are not aligned with the official Google Auth library are discouraged.